Green-404/Notes-of-MIT-Algorithm/lecture3.md

 2. Conquer: recurse in one subarray
 3. Combine: nothing

+### Binary search with prediction
+If we could not figure out the length of the array we would like to search.
+Then we need to have a predictor.

+The predictor returns the best guess for the start position h.
+And then we probe h+2, h+4, until we find a range whose length is known and the key is in it, then use simple binary search.

 ## Powering a number
 - given number x, integer n>=0, compute x^n
 1. divide on n